Genokarma/tutorials/docs/modules/intro/index.md

 ![filter1](../images/filter-fastq1.png)

-## Re-run that tool with changed settings
+## Optional: Re-run that tool with changed settings

 We have now decided that our input reads have to be filtered to an even higher standard.